Who's running for Toronto's city council? May 1 marks campaign season kick-off | CBC News

-Fresh faces, boundary battles expected as Toronto's municipal campaign season kicks off May 1
+Fresh faces, boundary battles as Toronto's municipal campaign season kicks off May 1

 With 47 wards and multiple councillors leaving, there's lots of room for change at city hall